dylan-lang/dylan-tool/documentation/source/index.rst

 The `update` subcommand must be run inside a workspace directory and performs two actions:

-1. Installs all active packages into the top-level workspace directory (the directory containing `workspace.json`).

 #.
-Installs all package dependencies, as specified in the active packages' `pkg.json`
+Installs all package dependencies, as specified in their `pkg.json` files.
-    files or their catalog entries if the have no `pkg.json` file, into `$DYLAN/pkg/`.

 #.
-Updates the registry to have an entry for each LID file in an active package or in a
+Updates the registry to have an entry for each library in the workspace
-    package dependency.
+    packages or their dependencies.

-    The "registry" directory is created at the same level as the `workspace.json` file and all registry files are written to a subdirectory named after the local platform.
+    The `registry` directory is created at the same level as the `workspace.json` file and all registry files are written to a subdirectory named after the local platform.

     .. note::